The audio pauses, stutters or doesn’t play at all — what should I do?

 Try using another method of listening to see if it helps

-For example, if using KQED.org on your mobile device, try using the KQED App, NPR One App, TuneIn, or iTunes.
-If you're on your computer, try switching to a different browser or using TuneIn, iTunes, or another player.
+For example, if using the KQED App on your mobile device, try using the Live Player on KQED.org; or the NPR One App, TuneIn App, or iHeart (all these are free).
+If you’re on your computer, try switching to a different browser or using TuneIn, or another player.

 If you’re using ad-blocking software, try turning it off or unblocking these two domains: